Finding Support After Suicide: Traumatic Grief and Ideas to Help

 In the wake of losing someone to suicide, it's natural to feel as though you're riding an emotional rollercoaster with unexpected twists and turns.

-You may find yourself experiencing a whirlwind of emotions, from shock and disbelief to profound sadness, anger, and even moments of relief.
+You may find yourself experiencing a whirlwind of emotions, from shock and disbelief to intense sadness, anger, and even moments of relief.

 Grief is often depicted as a linear journey, with stages such as denial, anger, bargaining, depression, and acceptance neatly laid out in a specific order.